Don Felder is renowned as a former lead guitarist of The Eagles, one of the most popular and influential rock groups of our time.

 “Hotel California” has served Felder quite well over the years — as well it should.
 “People love the music, the guitar solos, and the overall vibe that song has,” admits Don.
 “When I got up and played ‘Hotel California’ at the United Nations a few years back, everybody in the room knew the song and was singing along with it — even those heads of state and presidents who didn’t speak English!
 I got an enormous standing ovation for it.
 At that point, it dawned on me what a global impact that one song had.
 And now, by the time ‘Hotel’ appears at the end of the night in my live set, everybody is standing on their feet, ready to go and ready to receive that powerful electric energy.”

 Felder has also recorded with and performed alongside top-drawer artists all throughout his career such as The Bee Gees, Peter Frampton, Michael Jackson, Alice Cooper, Warren Zevon, Diana Ross, Stevie Nicks, Vince Gill, Barbra Streisand, Elton John, Joni Mitchell, Paul Simon, and the aforementioned Stephen Stills.
 (Don’s impressive list of collaborators, like the road, could literally go on forever.)
-“I grew up with Stephen Stills,” Felder confirms, “and before I joined the Eagles in 1974, I toured with Crosby & Nash in ’73, ironically by being Stephen Stills, playing and singing his parts.”
+“I grew up with Stephen Stills,” Felder confirms, “and before I joined the Eagles in 1974, I toured with Crosby & Nash in ’73, ironically by being Stephen Stills, playing his parts.”
 Felder clearly left a distinct impression on that storied duo, as Graham Nash himself notes, “I’ve always been an admirer of Don’s.
 As a guitar player and a singer, he’s so great.
 He learned all of our stuff overnight, and he played with us the very next day.
 I’m a fan, you know?”
 When the Eagles started searching for an ace guitar player to join their ranks in 1974, Crosby & Nash were the first in line with a hearty recommendation for Don.
 “We said to them, ‘We just finished a tour with this kid — you have to check him out,’” Nash recalls.
 “And look at what happened.
 It kinda worked out, don’t you think?”

 Spending more and more time on the road as the frontman of his own tight-knit solo band made Felder realize he needed to put in the time to hone his own distinctive voice into a finely tuned instrument.
 “That’s just how I work,” Don explains.
 “A lead vocal has to fit the song — it has to fit the timbre and texture of the song.
 Otherwise, you’re a one-note samba.”

-Felder counts extended road runs with Foreigner and Styx — including holding down the opening slot for both bands on the 2014 Soundtrack of Summer tour, in addition to being a special guest of Styx’s during a pair of residencies in Las Vegas in 2017 and 2018 — as well as other storied runs with Peter Frampton’s Guitar Circus, The Doobie Brothers, and REO Speedwagon, as touring highlights.
+Felder counts extended road runs with Foreigner and Styx — including holding down the opening slot for these bands on the 2014 Soundtrack of Summer tour, in addition to being a special guest of Styx’s during a pair of residencies in Las Vegas in 2017 and 2018 — as well as other storied runs with Peter Frampton’s Guitar Circus, The Doobie Brothers, and REO Speedwagon, as touring highlights.

 One of his favorite tours remains 2014’s above-noted Soundtrack of Summer.
 “It was the most fun tour I’ve done, maybe in my whole life,” he assesses.
 “It was stress-free and just a lot of fun, with great guys, no drama, and unbelievably great music.
 The crews were fantastic, and the bands were amazing — it was just a really, really good summer tour.
 I was sad when it finally wrapped up.”